HaroldMills/Vesper/vesper/recorder/README.md

 If you want the Vesper Recorder to interact with your AWS account, for example to upload recorded files to S3, install the necessary AWS `config` and `credentials` files in the `.aws` subdirectory of your home directory.

+## 8. Install `flac` program

+If you want the Vesper Recorder to record to FLAC files, install the [`flac` program](https://xiph.org/flac/documentation_tools_flac.html) from xiph.org with the following command:

+        sudo apt install flac

-## 8. Create and populate a Vesper Recorder home directory
+## 9. Create and populate a Vesper Recorder home directory

 * [Download](https://www.dropbox.com/scl/fi/qswv8hdolbis8x57l4inn/Vesper-Recorder-Home-Template.0.3.0a0.zip?rlkey=ycu1f6y84ytmlrss60proyml6&dl=1) the template Vesper Recorder home directory.